 The character of "Gabby Johnson" is a tribute to George "Gabby" Hayes, who some film historians have dubbed "The Ultimate Sidekick".
 Hayes appeared in almost two hundred films, nearly all westerns, including many early John Wayne films, and played sidekick to such western stars as Roy Rogers and Gene Autry.

-When the film was first screened for major Warner Brothers executives, almost no one in the audience laughed and the movie looked to be a disaster that the studio would not release.
-But Mel Brooks quickly set up a subsequent screening for the WB studio's employees.
-When these regular folks laughed uproariously throughout the movie, Warners finally agreed to take a chance on releasing it.
+When the film was first screened for Warner Brothers executives, almost none of them laughed, and the movie looked to be a disaster that the studio would not release.
+However, Mel Brooks quickly set up a subsequent screening for the studio's employees.
+When these regular folks laughed uproariously throughout the movie, Warner Brothers finally agreed to take a chance on releasing it.

-The scene in which Cleavon Little draws a gun upon himself to save himself from the townspeople's wrath was based on a childhood incident from Mel Brooks.
-Brooks said that once, to his disbelief, he stole some gum and a water pistol from a drugstore; when a store worker tried to stop him, Brooks held the worker at bay with the very water pistol he had just fingered from the store.
+The scene in which Cleavon Little aims his gun at his own head to save himself from the townspeople's wrath was based on an incident from Mel Brooks' childhood.
+He said that once, to his disbelief, he stole some gum and a water pistol from a drugstore; when a store worker tried to stop him, Brooks held the worker at bay with the very water pistol he had just fingered from the store.

-Mel Brooks never told Frankie Laine that the theme song 'Blazing Saddles' was for a comedy.
-Frankie thought it was a dramatic western.
-Mel was worried Frankie wouldn't sing it with conviction if he knew the truth.
+Mel Brooks never told Frankie Laine that the theme song "Blazing Saddles" was for a comedy.
+Laine thought it was a dramatic western.
+Brooks was worried that Laine wouldn't sing it with conviction if he knew the truth.